Destinations Greece The Cyclades Paros

 3 km east of Naoussa · modern Greek seafood

 5-minute drive from Naoussa.
-Modern Greek room with the table closest to the water — red shrimp tartare, sea-urchin spaghetti, a chilled rosé.
+Modern Greek room with the table closest to the water — tuna tartare, the sea-salt-baked fish, a chilled rosé.
 Two hours.

 €€€Reserve water-side